visitscotland/digital-documents/security/key-management.md

   source code.
 This helps in maintaining cleaner code and reduces the risk of accidental exposure.
 - **Configuration Files**: If using configuration files, ensure they are not committed to version control.
  Use .gitignore file to exclude these configuration files from the repository.
-- **Secret Management Tools**: By using secret management tools, you can ensure that this values are securely stored outside the codebase.
+- **Secret Management Tools**: By using secret management tools, you can ensure that these values are securely stored outside the codebase and, they can make the code more easily transferable between environments (i.e. development/test/production)

 ### Documentation:
 - **Include Instructions**: Provide clear documentation on how to configure and use non-secret API keys, including steps